mkhan58/pm566-midterm-testupload/pm566-midterm-final.md

 ```

 ![](pm566-midterm-final_files/figure-gfm/unnamed-chunk-12-1.png)<!-- -->
-There is Central and 77th Street and noticeably higher in crime compared
+Central and 77th Street are noticeably higher in crime compared to the
-to the rest of the areas.
-There is a 3,622 difference in reports
+rest of the areas.
+There is a 3,622 difference in reports comparing 77th
-comparing 77th Street and Pacific.
+Street and Pacific.

-##### EDA \#2: What is the top 5 most crimes in Central and 77th Street in 2021?
+#### EDA \#2: What is the top 5 most crimes in Central and 77th Street in 2021?

 **Central**